ldpercy/turtle/wiki/coordinates.md

 Depending on how the user configures the space, adjustments are made to the raw js calculations.

-The turtle by default uses these polar conventions:
+The turtle by default uses polar conventions commonly used in navigation:
 * The polar axis extends up from the origin, ie the positive y-axis
 * Angles increase positively from the polar axis in the clockwise direction